 Genealogy.ie believes that your family story is not just about names and dates of people in your family tree.
 We think it is also about the places where they lived and worked, the houses they lived in.
 This is why we offer Irish local history research and investigation.
 In most cases our research is into the history of a house or farm.
 But it can also be a village or even an event.
 Depending on records available this gives you a picture of how your ancestors would have lived.
 And thus add colour to your Irish family history.

 Michael van Turnhout is a published Irish local history specialist.
-He has completed work on houses and villages and even schools.
-In one case he was able to go back to the 1279; in another he illustrated the change of a rural village into a suburban one due to the coming of railways.
-This then modern means of transport brought in speculators and developers, who bought and sold land.
-And the builders of the house that was the research subject.
+He has completed work on houses, villages and even schools.
+In one case he was able to go back to 1279.
+In another research project he illustrated the change of a rural village into a suburban one due to the coming of railways.
+This – then – modern means of transport brought in speculators and developers, who bought and sold land.
+And brought in the builders of the house that was the research subject.
 All of this happened in the 1850’s.
 Times have not changed that much!

 If you are interested in investigating this side of your family story, we are happy to discuss any potential research subjects with you.
 We will then carry out a free preliminary check to see if there are sufficient sources available to do research on and give you a cost proposal.
 The findings will be presented to you in an attractive booklet with photographs, maps and copies of relevant records; it is not just a house history with a list of dates and events.